 This professional development session is designed for child care program directors, family child care providers, health professionals, child care health consultants, child care health advocates, supervisory staff, Regional Key staff, instructors and MIECHV home visitors.

 Participants will receive 1.5 hours of professional development credit for participating and submitting an evaluation.
-PA Key and Act 48 credit are available for the recorded version.
+PA Key credit is available for the recorded version.
 To listen to the recording click here

 Participants will learn how to: